cartant/ts-action/README.md

 ### props

-`props` is a helper method indended to be used in constructing the options passed to the `action` method.
+`props` is a method that's used to construct the options passed to the `action` method.
 To declare properties, call it like this, specifying the type:

 ```ts
 action({ type: "FOO", ...props<{ name: string }>() });